How to make Word documents accessible

 • prevent rows from breaking across pages

-• repeat the header row across pages
+• repeat the header row on each page for longer tables

 Many of Word’s built-in table styles do not meet accessibility requirements, so check them before using.